Please contact usif you have any questions or comments or want encouragement.

 4. People Pleasing

-There is no way to move forward in all that God created you to be if you are busy trying to please others.
+If you are busy trying to please others, there is no way to move forward in all that God created you to be.
 Most people pleasers can’t bear to have someone unhappy with them.
 Don’t miss hearing the beautiful words, “Well done, my good and faithful servant,” by getting caught up in trying to please people who will likely never be satisfied anyway.

 “Am I now trying to win the approval of human beings or God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.”
 (Galatians 1:10)